Dev-Fouad/Display-Country-API/README.md

 # Display-County-and-border

-A webpage that displays your country alongside with the borders using the rest country API and using the AJAX method.
+A webpage that displays your country  using the rest country API and using the AJAX method.